 Get in the spirit and green your holidays in a flash

-There are tons of beautiful options to get into: fabric gift coverings, plain paper with a pop of colorful nature, gorgeous handmade gift tags, bows made from biodegradable materials…
+There are tons of beautiful options to get into: fabric gift coverings, plain paper with a pop of colorful nature.
+Consider gorgeous handmade gift tags, bows made from biodegradable materials…

 Our favorite earth-friendly gift-wrapping tip at the moment: thrift store fabric (you’d be surprised at the quality you can find) used in the Japanese furoshiki wrapping method.
 Bonus?
-Nice, reusable fabric becomes part of the gift!
+Nice fabric can become part of the gift!
 Think kerchiefs, linen tea towels, even small tablecloths.
 SO cute.

 upcycling sweaters as gift wrap classic newspaper with greenery furoshiki

 Do you get into decorating for the holidays like we do?
 Once we incorporated the nature aesthetic, the possibilities suddenly seemed endless.

 Wreaths are a great start, but really “branch out” and get your nature decor groove on.
 Thenotepasser blog has a selected group of zero waste ideas to choose from.
 Natural beauty can really shine!

 Greenery, branches, berries and wood can all look holiday beautiful.
 Just add sparkly LED lights and you’re set.
 Gorgeous.